Quality of human capital is key for sustained development – NDPC

 Dr Mensah-Abrampah said this at the Sixth National Development Forum in Accra.

-The Forum on the theme "A Critical Look at Ghana’s Human Capital Development Agenda: Where do we go from here?” was organised by the NDPC.
+The Forum on the theme "A Critical Look at Ghana’s Human Capital Development Agenda: Where do we go from here?”,was organised by NDPC.

-It registered more than 200 participants including stakeholders in human capital development, academics and economists.
+It registered more than 200 participants such as stakeholders in human capital development, academics and economists.

-Dr Mensah-Abrampah says the quality of human capital was key for the sustained development and ultimate transformation of the country.

-Ghana’s quest for socio-economic transformation could not be divorced from its commitment to human capital development, he said.

-He said with the emergence of artificial intelligence and technological change in general, Ghana had no option than to strategically invest in its people for the right human capital that spurred innovation and development.

-He said this was particularly important as the country aspired to be a solidly developed nation of high-income status by 2057.

-Dr Mensah-Abrampah said Ghana was bless with abundant natural resources, however, the weak human capital development of its population, which was currently around 30 million, had not enabled the country to adequately exploit these resources to transform the economy.
+Dr Mensah-Abrampah said Ghana is blessed with abundant natural resources, however, the weak human capital development of its population, which was currently around 30 million, had not enabled the country to adequately exploit these resources to transform the economy.

-He said Ghana’s significant improvement in school enrolment and health coverage had not been associated with the corresponding improvement in quality.
+He said Ghana’s significant improvement in school enrolment and health coverage was not associated with the corresponding improvement in quality.

+He said the 2019 Human Capital Index (HCI) by the World Bank indicated a lower HCI for Ghana which stood at 44 per cent compared to the average for lower-middle income countries (LMIC) of 48 per cent; though, this was above the average for sub-Saharan Africa (SSA) of 40 per cent.

+The Director-General said: "Sadly, Ghana is ranked the second lowest country on harmonised test scores for school children in the world, beating just Niger".

+“Undoubtedly, this picture of low quality education hinders national development and efforts to achieve a high-income status by the time Ghana attains its centenary year after independence”, he added.

-Dr Mensah-Abrampah said among the critical issues and questions that needed attention include “what types of reforms are best for Ghana’s educational system (curriculums, teaching methods, certification and remuneration, among others) and health system?”
+Dr Mensah-Abrampah said among the critical issues and questions that needed attention included “what types of reforms are best for Ghana’s educational system (curriculums, teaching methods, certification and remuneration, among others) and health system?”.

 “How should the labour force be prepared in the face of the Fourth Industrial Revolution (4IR); and how do we ensure that our human capital development positively influence the attitudes and ethics of Ghanaians?”.